al-moreno/MongoDB/Unit 3/Script.md

 }
 ```

-By using these modeling techniques, you can effectively represent and manage different types of relationships in MongoDB.
-The approach you choose depends on factors such as the nature of the relationship, the frequency of data access, and the performance requirements of your application.
+By using these modeling techniques, we can effectively represent and manage different types of relationships.
+Recall that the approach we choose depends on factors such as the nature of the relationship, the frequency of data access, and the performance requirements of our application.

 ## Assessment